osmosis-labs/osmosis/x/incentives/spec/02_state.md

   Timestamp time.Time // condition for lock start time, not valid if unset value }

-type Pot struct {
+type Gauge struct {
-  ID                   uint64 // unique ID of a Pot DistributeTo         QueryCondition // distribute condition of a lock TotalRewards         sdk.Coins // can distribute multiple coins StartTime            time.Time // start time to start distribution
+  ID                   uint64 // unique ID of a Gauge DistributeTo         QueryCondition // distribute condition of a lock TotalRewards         sdk.Coins // can distribute multiple coins StartTime            time.Time // start time to start distribution